Emmotes/ic_modron_library/docs/index.md

 Also a big thank you to `Uffdah` for the modron tool on Byteglow.

-If you improve any of the designs in this guide - you’ll end up on this list too (unless you specifically ask me otherwise).
+If you improve any of the designs in this guide - you'll end up on this list too (unless you specifically ask me otherwise).

 # Feedback

 Please do feel free to contact me via a DM on the Discord if you can think of anything that might improve this guide.
-I’m Emmote#5443 - the one with the Prudence avatar.
+I'm Emmote#5443 - the one with the Prudence avatar.

 [Back to Top](#top)